lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

      * [Gabriel Weiss' Friends Font](https://fontmeme.com/fonts/gabriel-weiss-friends-font-font/) - as the main font.
      * [Crashbow](https://fontmeme.com/fonts/crashbow-font/) - as a back-up font, due to its similarity to Gabriel Weiss' Friends Font.
      * [Lydian](https://fontmeme.com/fonts/lydian-font/) - as the secondary font, used for areas of the site which contain a lot of text.
+ * [Font Awesome](https://fontawesome.com/) – was used to choose and import the icons used in the site.
   * [Canva](https://www.canva.com/) – was used to create the wireframes, remove the background from images, and crop all images to the desired aspect ratio.
   * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) – was used while building the project to test responsiveness, and for debugging.